Latent Space: The AI Engineer Podcast-logo

 Technology Podcasts

 The podcast by and for AI Engineers!
-In 2023, over 1 million visitors came to Latent Space to hear about news, papers and interviews in Software 3.0.
+In 2025, over 10 million readers and listeners came to Latent Space to hear about news, papers and interviews in Software 3.0.
 We cover Foundation Models changing every domain in Code Generation, Multimodality, AI Agents, GPU Infra and more, directly from the founders, builders, and thinkers involved in pushing the cutting edge.
 Striving to give you both the definitive take on the Current Thing down to the first introduction to the tech you'll be using in the next 3 months!
-We break news and exclusive interviews from OpenAI, tiny (George Hotz), Databricks/MosaicML (Jon Frankle), Modular (Chris Lattner), Answer.ai (Jeremy Howard), et al. Full show notes always on https://latent.space www.latent.space
+We break news and exclusive interviews from OpenAI, Anthropic, Gemini, Meta (Soumith Chintala), Sierra (Bret Taylor), tiny (George Hotz), Databricks/MosaicML (Jon Frankle), Modular (Chris Lattner), Answer.ai (Jeremy Howard), et al. Full show notes always on https://latent.space www.latent.space

 Location: